clementranc/nstarwrap/README.md

 2. Terry et al. 2021, AJ, 161, 54.
 3. The reference of this library.

-In case you are unsure, please contact Clément Ranc (clement.ranc@uni-heidelberg.de), or Sean Terry.
+In case you are unsure, please contact Clément Ranc @ IAP / Sorbonne Univ., or Sean Terry @ NASA Goddard / UMD.

 For your convenience, we provide below the references of the two articles in BibTeX format.